-Coastal construction control line means the line established by the State of Florida pursuant to F.S. § 161.053, F.S. recorded in the official records of the community, which defines that portion of the beach-dune system subject to severe fluctuations based on a 100-year storm surge, storm waves or other predictable weather conditions.
+Coastal construction control line.
+The line established by the state pursuant to F.S. § 161.053, and recorded in the official records of the community, which defines that portion of the beach-dune system subject to severe fluctuations based on a 100-year storm surge, storm waves or other predictable weather conditions.

-Coastal high hazard area means a special flood hazard area extending from offshore to the inland limit of a primary frontal dune along an open coast and any other area subject to high velocity wave action from storms or seismic sources.
-Coastal high hazard areas are also referred to as "high hazard areas subject to high velocity wave action" or "V zones" and are designated on flood insurance rate maps (FIRM) as zone V1-V30, VE, or V. [Note: The FBC, B defines and uses the term "flood hazard areas subject to high velocity wave action" and the FBC, R uses the term "coastal high hazard areas."]
+Coastal high hazard area.
+A special flood hazard area extending from offshore to the inland limit of a primary frontal dune along an open coast and any other area subject to high velocity wave action from storms or seismic sources.
+Coastal high hazard areas are also referred to as "high hazard areas subject to high velocity wave action" or "V zones" and are designated on Flood Insurance Rate Maps (FIRM) as zone V1-V30, VE, or V.

-Design flood means the flood associated with the greater of the following two areas: [Also defined in FBC, B, Section 1612.2.]
+Design flood.
+The flood associated with the greater of the following two areas: [Also defined in FBC, B, Section 1612.2.]

-Area with a floodplain subject to a one-percent or greater chance of flooding in any year; or

-Area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.
+- (1) Area with a floodplain subject to a one-percent or greater chance of flooding in any year; or - (2) Area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.

-Design flood elevation means the elevation of the "design flood," including wave height, relative to the datum specified on the community's legally designated flood hazard map.
+Design flood elevation.
+The elevation of the "design flood," including wave height, relative to the datum specified on the community's legally designated flood hazard map.
 In areas designated as zone AO, the design flood elevation shall be the elevation of the highest existing grade of the building's perimeter plus the depth number (in feet) specified on the flood hazard map.
 In areas designated as zone AO where the depth number is not specified on the map, the depth number shall be taken as being equal to two feet.
 [Also defined in FBC, B, Section 1612.2.]

-Development means any manmade change to improved or unimproved real estate, including but not limited to, buildings or other structures, tanks, temporary structures, temporary or permanent storage of equipment or materials, mining, dredging, filling, grading, paving, excavations, drilling operations or any other land disturbing activities.
+Development.
+Any man-made change to improved or unimproved real estate, including but not limited to, buildings or other structures, tanks, temporary structures, temporary or permanent storage of equipment or materials, mining, dredging, filling, grading, paving, excavations, drilling operations or any other land disturbing activities.

-Encroachment means the placement of fill, excavation, buildings, permanent structures or other development into a flood hazard area which may impede or alter the flow capacity of riverine flood hazard areas.
+Encroachment.
+The placement of fill, excavation, buildings, permanent structures or other development into a flood hazard area which may impede or alter the flow capacity of riverine flood hazard areas.

-Existing building and existing structure means any buildings and structures for which the "start of construction" commenced before May 7, 1971.
+Existing building and existing structure.
+Any buildings and structures for which the "start of construction" commenced before May 7, 1971.
 [Also defined in FBC, B, Section 1612.2.]

-Federal Emergency Management Agency (FEMA) means the federal agency that, in addition to carrying out other functions, administers the National Flood Insurance Program.
+Federal emergency management agency (FEMA).
+The federal agency that, in addition to carrying out other functions, administers the national flood insurance program.

-Flood or flooding means a general and temporary condition of partial or complete inundation of normally dry land from: [Also defined in FBC, B, Section 1612.2.]
+Flood or flooding.
+A general and temporary condition of partial or complete inundation of normally dry land from: [Also defined in FBC, B, Section 1612.2.]

-The overflow of inland or tidal waters.

-The unusual and rapid accumulation or runoff of surface waters from any source.
+- (1) The overflow of inland or tidal waters. - (2) The unusual and rapid accumulation or runoff of surface waters from any source.

-Flood damage-resistant materials means any construction material capable of withstanding direct and prolonged contact with floodwaters without sustaining any damage that requires more than cosmetic repair.
+Flood damage-resistant materials.
+Any construction material capable of withstanding direct and prolonged contact with floodwaters without sustaining any damage that requires more than cosmetic repair.
 [Also defined in FBC, B, Section 1612.2.]

-Flood hazard area means the greater of the following two areas: [Also defined in FBC, B, Section 1612.2.]
+Flood hazard area.
+The greater of the following two areas: [Also defined in FBC, B, Section 1612.2.]

-The area within a floodplain subject to a one-percent or greater chance of flooding in any year.

-The area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.
+- (1) The area within a floodplain subject to a one-percent or greater chance of flooding in any year. - (2) The area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.

-Flood insurance rate map (FIRM) means the official map of the community on which the Federal Emergency Management Agency has delineated both special flood hazard areas and the risk premium zones applicable to the community.
+Flood insurance rate map (FIRM).
+The official map of the community on which the Federal Emergency Management Agency has delineated both special flood hazard areas and the risk premium zones applicable to the community.
 [Also defined in FBC, B, Section 1612.2.]